Conservation and Improvement of Adequate Working Environment

 • Implementing a commendation system for improvement activities that have enhanced workability and productivity beyond a certain level

-Percentage of Annual Paid Leave Taken
+Status of Annual Paid Leave Taken (GS Yuasa International Ltd.)

 Please scroll sideways

-ItemsUnitFY 2017FY 2018FY 2019FY 2020FY 2021Remarks
+ItemsUnitFY 2018FY 2019FY 2020FY 2021FY 2022TargetsMethod of Calculation

 Notes: Employees do not include personnel on leave or those transferred to workplaces overseas.